micmejia/bible-dump/NKJV/Judges/Judg 1.md

 However, Manasseh did not drive out _the inhabitants of_ Beth Shean and its villages, or Taanach and its villages, or the inhabitants of Dor and its villages, or the inhabitants of Ibleam and its villages, or the inhabitants of Megiddo and its villages; for the Canaanites were determined to dwell in that land.

 ###### 28
-And it came to pass, when Israel was strong, that they put the Canaanites [^g]under tribute, but did not completely drive them out.
+And it came to pass, when Israel was strong, that they put the Canaanites under tribute, but did not completely drive them out.

 ###### 29
 Nor did Ephraim drive out the Canaanites who dwelt in Gezer; so the Canaanites dwelt in Gezer among them.

 ###### 30
-Nor did Zebulun drive out the inhabitants of Kitron or the inhabitants of Nahalol; so the Canaanites dwelt among them, and [^h]were put under tribute.
+Nor did Zebulun drive out the inhabitants of Kitron or the inhabitants of Nahalol; so the Canaanites dwelt among them, and were put under tribute.

 ###### 31
 Nor did Asher drive out the inhabitants of Acco or the inhabitants of Sidon, or of Ahlab, Achzib, Helbah, Aphik, or Rehob.